chriskonnertz/RegEx/README.md

 Tests a given subject (a string) against the regular expression.
 Returns the matches.
-Throws an exception when there occurs an error while testing.
+Throws an exception if an error occurs while testing.

 ### replace